hooshyar/flutter_simple_podcast_player/README.md

-I created the project for myself to figure out how audio players work in flutter, without any kind of state management solutions or fancy widgets and everything that make me not understand a project in one day.
+I created the project for myself to figure out how audio players work in flutter, without any kind of state management solutions or fancy widgets and whatever that make me not understand a project in few hours.

 ## Getting Started

 This project is a starting point for a Flutter application.